annulen/sysdig-wiki/Sysdig-User-Guide.md

 >$ sysdig -p"%fd.name" “proc.name=apache and evt.type=accept"

 lists TCP/IP endpoint information for all the connections received by apache.
-Well, you get the idea. :-)
-Are you interested in learning more useful sysdig one-liners?
-Visit the sysdig website on a regular basis or, even better, follow us on twitter.
+I can go on and on, but, well, you get the idea. :-) Are you interested in learning more useful sysdig one-liners?
+Visit the sysdig website or, even better, follow us on twitter.
 We’ll post new one-liners on a regular basis.

 ###Chisels